billpmurphy/hask-archive/README.md

 L[1, 5, ..., 20]
 ```

-List comprehension are also evaluated lazily, so
+List comprehensions are also evaluated lazily:

 ```python
 >>> from hask.Data.List import take